ibm-cloud-docs/vpc/vpn-create-server.md

 To set up a VPN server with Terraform, follow these steps:

-1. Create an IBM Cloud Secrets Manager instance with a trial plan.
+1. Create an IBM Cloud Secrets Manager instance.

 1. Generate the server certificate/key and client certificate/key locally and import it to the Secrets Manager instance, or generate the certificate/keys using the private certificate capability in the Secrets Manager service.